 I also supervise the ‘Social Sciences’ track in the Master of Cognitive Sciences and in the PhD Program of Cognitive Sciences where I teach ‘Introduction to Evolutionary Anthropology‘ and ‘Cultural Evolution‘.

-I am an evolutionary social scientist: I use the concepts and theories of evolutionary biology to study human phenomena such as social norms, religious beliefs, institutions or art works.
+I am an evolutionary social scientist: I use the concepts and theories of evolutionary biology to study human phenomena such as social norms, religious beliefs, historical changes and art works.
 My main research interests are:

 - Cultural evolution in ancient and modern history: I use Life-History Theory to explain behavioral variability across time and space, and in particular the psychological origins of modern cultures (here is a short summary focusing on the birth of moralizing religions, and here is a more general one on cultural evolution)